-- •Local / Neighbourhood Plans include strategic policies, detailed development management policies and site allocations - •These may be produced as a single document or as separate documents which together form the Local Plan - Local Plans usually take 3-5 years to produce - Developers Landowners and developers put sites forward for allocation and may have option agreements - Health commissioning organisations can contribute to Sustainability Appraisal
+- •Local Plans include strategic policies, detailed development management policies and site allocations. - •These may be produced as a single document or as separate documents which together form the Local Plan - •Local Plans usually take 3-5 years to produce. - Neighbourhood Plans produced by Parish Councils/ Neighbourhood Forums, setting non-strategic area wide detailed policies. - Developers Landowners and developers put sites forward for allocation and may have option agreements. - Health commissioning organisations can contribute to Sustainability Appraisal